df-mc/dragonfly/README.md

 ## Dragonfly
 <br>
-Dragonfly is a server software for Minecraft Bedrock written in Golang
+Dragonfly is a server software for Minecraft Bedrock Edition written in Golang
 <br>